Professional and Analytical Skills

 Meet Your Instructor

-Chris earned a BA in government from Dartmouth College and a PhD in political science from the Massachusetts Institute of Technology.
-You can learn more about him at www.chrissavos.com.
+Chris earned his BA in government at Dartmouth College and a Ph.D. in political science from the Massachusetts Institute of Technology.

 Chris Savos